What Is Uric Acid?

 Do I need to stop eating meat if I have gout?

 No. Organ meats, such as liver, are best avoided because they have high levels of purines, which can lead to flare-ups.
 Eating lean meats, like chicken and turkey, should not affect your condition.
 Seafoods like shrimp and lobster often have lots of purines, so it's best not to eat them too often.

 Do I need to stop drinking alcohol with gout?

 There are many benefits to cutting out alcohol, especially if you suffer from gout.
 Alcohol molecules increase uric acid levels in your body, so drinking can trigger a flare-up.
 If you're newly diagnosed, it's a good idea to abstain from alcohol while you get your medication sorted out.
 Once your uric acid levels have stabilized, your doctor may give you the OK to have the occasional drink.

 From Our Blog

 Subscribe for Healthy Eating & Cooking Resources Every Week

-Gout is a form of arthritis that occurs when there is an excess of uric acid in the body.
-This excess can lead to the formation of urate crystals in the joints, which can cause inflammation, pain, and swelling.
-One of the key factors in managing gout is...
+Gout is a form of arthritis that occurs when there is an excess of uric acid in the blood, which can lead to the formation of painful crystals in the joints.
+While medication can help manage gout, dietary changes can also play a significant role in reducing the...